ifezcool/Runescape-Exploratory-Analysis/README.md

 1. RS(Runescape) = This is the name of the game.
 Its an online multiplayer game with an active in-game market where players buy and sell numerous items
 2. OSRS(Old-School Runescape) = This is a different version of the same game, that runs separately from the main game and also has its own in game market.
 Because more players tend to favor this version, it tends to have a much more active and volatile market than RS.
 3. Grand-Exchange(GE) = This is the in-game market which players buy and sell numerous different items at different prices
-4. LowAlch(Low-level Alchemy) = A spell in the game that allows the player to liquidate an item on the spot, i.e turn it into a money value eqivalent to 40% of the items value in the game.
+4. LowAlch(Low-level Alchemy) = A spell in the game that allows the player to liquidate an item on the spot, i.e turn it into a money value eqivalent to 40% of the items value in the game(with some exceptions).
-5. HighAlch(High-Level Alchemy) =
+5. HighAlch(High-Level Alchemy) = A spell in the game that allows the player to liquidate an item on the spot, i.e turn it into a money value eqivalent to 60% of the items value in the game(with some exceptions).
+6. ROI(Return on Investment)
+7. Free Player = There are two types of players in the game, one of them is the free player, they are restricted in terms of certain items they can own or purchase.
+8. Member = This is the second type of player that pays a subscription to be a member, they have access to all aspects of the game and its items.
+Some items are specifically member only and can therfore only be purchased and wielded by them.
 # Process/Initial Steps
 1. Researched ways of spooling/acquiring RS data.(Web Scrappers or API).